muhiddincelik/Springboard/banking-project/README.md

 ## Introduction

-> This program mimics the core services of a bank: Checking Accounts, Saving Accounts, Credit Cards and Loans.
+>  The Banking program code **[banking.py](banking.py)** resides in the main project folder.
+The program mimics the core services of a bank: Checking Accounts, Saving Accounts, Credit Cards and Loans.
 For each of these services program captures the data and records to csv files in **[data](data)** folder.

 ## Part One: UML